 The evidences of Christianity are the gift of God to you.
 In this sense, faith is the gift of God.
 But to receive their convincing effect you must study them with a candid mind, willing to follow wherever the truth leads.
-1f you would have faith in Christ, become familiar with his character and his teachings.
+If you would have faith in Christ, become familiar with his character and his teachings.
 It may be that we have four gospels in order that the Son of God, in the perfection of his manhood and the splendor of his Godhead, may pass four times before your eyes.
 As he who would be a perfect orator or poet is exhorted by Horace "to handle the Grecian models with a daily and a nightly hand," so must the believer who aspires to be a perfect Christian sit before the great Exemplar by day and by night.
-An enduring faith is largely grounded in the intellectual grasp of the truth.
+An enduring faith is largely grounded by the intellectual grasp of the truth.
 There is a sense in which we must know in order to believe.
 A man's character must be favorably known to the banker before he will intrust him with his money.
 The more we know of Jesus by the study of his fourfold biography, the deeper and broader the foundation for our faith in his promises.

-It also greatly assists our faith to know what marvelous effects have followed it in the history of the Church, especially in the opening chapter-the Acts of the Apostles.
+It also greatly assists our faith to know what marvelous effects have followed it in the history of the Church, especially in the opening chapter -- the Acts of the Apostles.
 Trace again and again the triumphant march of our holy faith from Jerusalem, conquering the inveterate prejudices of Jew and Gentile, as narrated by St. Luke in the Acts.
 You will find that faith is contagious.
 Association with some capacious soul who embraces the amplitude of the promises, and holds fast to them with an unrelaxing grasp, helps the feeble sinews of spiritual infancy to grow strong.
 St. Paul is such a soul.
 He is a spiritual giant.
 He is accessible to you all.
 His enthusiastic ardor, his invincible faith, which neither stripes nor prisons, plotting Jews nor riotous Gentiles, could shake, will be a tonic to your spiritual weakness.
-Lock arms with him and walk through his epistles till you catch his gait and measure up to his Titanic strides, as he boldly approaches the throne of grace in the name of the ever living High Priest.
+Lock arms with him and walk through his epistles till you catch his gait and measure up to his titantic strides, as he boldly approaches the throne of grace in the name of the ever living High Priest.
 "What part of the Bible do you read the most?" said a Scotch minister to an old woman of remarkable faith in God.
-"The glorious epistles,"
+"The glorious epistles," was the quick reply.
+On this strong meat all the giants of the Church have fed.
+You will find St. Paul's later epistles especially adapted to enlarge your view of your privilege under the dispensation of the Spirit.
+It is very evident that the great apostle grew in grace mightily between the day when the scales fell from his eyes in Damascus and the day when he penned the epistle to the Ephesians.
+But do not rest satisfied with an intimate acquaintance with the Scriptures.